CirroBuild/FrostiDocs/docs/guides/importing-data-rest.md

 :::note

-While REST API is convenient for importing small tables, `COPY` is optimized for importing large out-of-order tables.
-See [COPY command documentation](/docs/reference/sql/copy/) and [Guide on bulk CSV imports](/docs/guides/importing-data) for more details.
+The REST API is better suited for regular uploads of small batches of data via CSV files into the same table.
+For database migrations with large CSV files of un-ordered data, The `COPY` SQL command is recommended instead.
+See [COPY command documentation](/docs/reference/sql/copy/) and [Guide on CSV import](/docs/guides/importing-data) for more details.

 :::